Implementing two-qubit gates at the quantum speed limit: Optimal control method

 \section{Optimal control method}

 In practice, single-qubit gate speeds are limited by finite drive strengths and the analytical speed limit in Eq.\,\eqref{Tmin} does not apply.
 To our best knowledge, no analytical speed limit has been found with finite single-qubit gate time.
-If we still follow Eq.\,\eqref{Udecomp} for realizing a target two-qubit gate, the resulting gate time can be much longer than $T_{\text{min}}$.
+In this case, we can no longer rely on the decomposition in Eq.\,\eqref{Udecomp} to reduce the problem to just finding the minimum time in implementing $U_d$.
+The true time-optimal protocol may not feature the structure of such decomposition and is challenging to find analytically for a general target gate.
+In fact, if we still follow Eq.\,\eqref{Udecomp} for realizing a target two-qubit gate, the resulting gate time can be much longer than $T_{\text{min}}$.
 To realize universal single-qubit gates needed in Eq.\,\eqref{Udecomp}, we use a two-axis gate (TAG) protocol first developed in Ref.\,\cite{Long2021}, which employs an analytically obtained 3-segment drive pulse for $\Omega_{1,2}^{x,y}(t)$ to exactly cancel the effects of static interaction for any values of $r_1$ and $r_2$.
 A single-qubit gate implemented this way has a gate time of at least $\pi/(2g)$ \cite{Long:2020}.
 Apart from the native CZ gate that can be directly realized via an evolution of $H_0$ over a time $t=\pi/(4g)\approx 71.4$ns \cite{Collodo2020,Long2021, Barron2020}, any two-qubit gate design that involves the use of single-qubit gate(s) realized via TAG requires a gate time of at least $T_{\text{min}}+\pi/(2g)$ (since single-qubit gates cannot shorten $T_{\text{min}}$), and is thus far from optimal.

 Consequently, to approach the analytical speed limit with finite $\Omega_{\text{max}}$ (or finite single qubit gate time), we adopt an alternative approach that avoids the use of any single-qubit gate and generate the target two-qubit gate directly.
 Specifically, we directly optimize the pulse shapes $\Omega_{1,2}^{x,y}(t)$ in our control Hamiltonian $H_1(t)$ in order to minimize the gate time for achieving a certain target gate with sufficiently high fidelity.
 For a given set of pulse shape functions $\Omega_{1,2}^{x,y}(t)$, we numerically find the evolution operator